Butterfly Echo Protocol for Axis-Agnostic Heisenberg-Limited Metrology: Derivation of Effective Hamiltonian Spectrum

-where the indices $r,s$ indicating the pair of replicas under consideration and the indices $a,b\in L,R$ corresponding to the forward and backward time-evolution replicas within each pair.
+Although the above equation applies when there are only a single pair of replicas, quantities involving $k > 1$ pairs of unitary operators $U,U^{\dagger}$ the Choi–Jamiołkowski yields $2k$ replicas indexed by $a,b = L,R$ and $r,s = 1,2,\ldots,k$.
+A calculation similar to above leads to the following effective Hamiltonian

+which generalizes Eq. \eqref{eq:Heff1}.
+The spectrum of this Hamiltonian, and the ground-state energy gap in particular, determines the timescales at which the random probe states become metrologically useful.

-This Brownian model is equivalent to the random OAT model considered in the main text in the limit of infinitesimal twists.
+Before analyzing the effective Hamiltonian above, we show that this Brownian model is equivalent to the random one-axis twisting model considered in the main text in the limit of infinitesimal twisting pulses.
 In particular, the random OAT unitary is given by

-where $\hat{\vec{n}}$ is the random axis for a specific one-axis twist, $\chi$ is the twisting strength, and $\Delta t$ instead of $dt$ to indicate non-infinitesimal timesteps.
-Using the Weingarten calculus \cite{collins2022weingarten} to evaluate the mean and variance over all possible rotation axes $\hat{n}$, we get a mean of 0 and a variance of

-where $R^{3\alpha}$ is a rotation operator about the $z$-axis.
-Note there are four $R^{3\alpha}$ terms present because the second order in the Taylor expansion is quartic in $\hat{n}$.
-Performing this disorder average over the random rotations $R^{\alpha \beta}$ we obtain
+where $\chi$ is a coupling controlling the twisting strength and $\Delta t$ is the size of the timestep.
+At each timestep $t$ we choose a twisting axis $\hat{m}_t$ uniformly at random on the unit sphere.
+Similar to above, we map the problem onto a pair of replicas, take a Taylor expansion in the small parameter $\chi \Delta t S^2 \ll 1$, and perform the ensemble average over the twisting axes $\hat{m}_t$.
+Using the second- and fourth-moment expressions for ensemble averages over unit vectors